How to Implement a Continuing Education Program at University

-Est. reading time: 12 minutes
+Est. reading time: 13 minutes

-The Meaning of Continuous Education for Universities
+What Continuous Education Means for Universities

 Advantages of Implementing Continuous Education

-Universities that choose to implement continuing education today are making a significant contribution to their own future.
+Universities that choose to implement continuing education programs today are making a significant contribution to their own future.
 No hyperbole.
 Let’s take a look together at how universities can teach, grow, and connect.

 1. Increased Revenue: